PaulSHahn/emacssetup/README.md

 See: <https://elpy.readthedocs.io/en/latest/introduction.html> for more info on *elpy*.

-By default, *elpy* is disabled in favor of LSP, but you can edit *custom/setup-python.el* to change this, first uncomment sections referencing *elpy*. and then comment all sections in all files referencing *lsp-mode* and python in *custom/setup-editing.el*.
+By default, *elpy* is disabled in favor of LSP, but you can edit *custom/setup-python.el* to enable it.
+First, uncomment sections referencing *elpy*. and then comment all sections in all files referencing *lsp-mode* and python in *custom/setup-editing.el*.